These are any personal contributions that you choose to pay to the DB Section.

 In most cases, this means your own or adopted child under age 18 or older if still in full-time education/vocational training and the Trustee so decides (though not normally beyond age 23).

-In summary, for the purposes of the DB Section, this means the highest of:
+In summary, for the purposes of the DB Section, Final Pensionable Earnings is calculated as the higher of either:

-1. Your basic salary earned in the 12 months immediately before leaving Service, ignoring any additions such as bonuses or overtime;
+1. The basic salary you earned in the 12 months immediately before you leave Service.
+Ignoring any additional amounts, such as bonuses or overtime.

-2. Your highest annual salary in any one tax year in the last five years before leaving Service; or
+2. Your highest annual salary in any one tax year, in the last five years before you leave Service.
+Ignoring any additional amounts, such as bonuses or overtime.

 The earliest tax year which will count in points 2 and 3 above is that commencing 6 April 2000.